Management

 Takeaways

-In this article, you learned five steps to better resolve and manage conflict in the workplace.
+In this article, you learned five steps to resolve better and manage conflict in the workplace.

 You now know:

-✔️ Why and how to use emotional intelligence when managing conflict
+✔️ Why and how to use emotional intelligence when managing conflict.

-✔️ How to interact with different personalities effectively during times of conflict
+✔️ How to interact with different personalities effectively during times of conflict.

-✔️ The effectiveness of established communication norms in teamwork and how to create them on your team
+✔️ The effectiveness of established communication norms in teamwork and how to create them on your team.

-✔️ The importance of being able to make tough decisions and tips on how to do so
+✔️ The importance of being able to make tough decisions and tips on how to do so.

 ✔️ The necessity of keeping conflict objective and fact-based.